 The Mountain or Appalachian Dulcimer looks like an elongated fiddle but has frets like a guitar – and is played horizontally across the knees.
-It was developed in the poor hill farming communities of the southern US to accompany singing and dancing, shaped from folk memories of the instruments their ancestors played back in Europe – the quaintly named zithers, hummels, scheitholts and langeleiks.
+It was developed in the poor hill farming communities of the southern Appalachian Mountains in the US, to accompany singing and dancing, shaped from folk memories of the instruments their ancestors played back in Europe – the quaintly named zithers, hummels, scheitholts and langeleiks.

 Early mountain dulcimers were made with local lumber, fittings from the local hardware store, fence staples and leftover paint from the barn, using only a sharp penknife, a hammer and a saw.